bitestring/host-config/homeserver/systemd-containers/README.md

-This directory contains Podman based rootless systemd containers
+> This directory contains Podman based rootless systemd containers.

 ## Activating the containers

-Symlink this directory to `~/.config/containers/systemd`.

-    $ ln -s <ABSOLUTE_PATH_TO_CURRENT_DIR> ~/.config/containers/systemd

-Once symlinked, all Podman resources declared in this directory are automatically started by systemd according to the resource's configuration.
+Each service has instructions to activate them in their respective README.md file.

 ## User ID mapping